aws-drawio-architecture-diagrams

 AWS4 Group Containers

-Groups are containers that visually organize AWS resources.
-They use container=1 and child shapes reference the group via parent="groupId".
+Groups use container=1 with child shapes referencing via parent="groupId".

 AWS Cloud (top-level boundary):